Updated: Oct 27, 2022

-Argentina has just legalised abortion - thanks to relentless feminist activism.
+Argentina [edit: and now Colombia] have just legalised abortion - thanks to relentless feminist activism.

 Latin America can now boast rapid social change: with rising female employment, soaring representation (outpacing Europe), protections for domestic workers, and ginormous rallies against sexist violence.
 This sharply contrasts with entrenched patriarchy in the Middle East, North Africa, and South Asia.